-Day (1-31)

-Months (1-12)

-Year (2019)

-Time (00:00)
+Day (1-31) Months (1-12) Year (2019) Time (00:00)

-for setting minutes

 H. Automatic CH Temperature Control (AUTO)

 The Automatic Temperature Control (AUTO) function allows the boiler to automatically adjust the target temperature of each heating zone to adapt to outdoor and/or indoor temperature conditions and/or heat demand cycles.